zevaryx/ender-5-max-firmware/README.md

 ### How to install

-Simply place the .img on a flash drive and insert it into the screen of the printer.
+Simply place the .img file from the latest release on the right on a flash drive and insert it into the screen of the printer.
 Navigate to the home page if it's not already there, and it'll pop up asking to update

 ### How to compile